 - Special tests: If necessary, your therapist may perform special tests to rule in or out your current condition as well as other possible pathological conditions.

 - Functional objective measures: Your therapist may utilize scientifically proven measures to objectify your condition, in order to determine your functional level, risk of further injuries/complications, and to identify your progress as your physical therapy proceeds.

-Step 4: Your physical therapist will establish your plan of care and goals based on the initial examinations, your physician’s order and your preference.
-Plan of care include types of treatments, frequency (how often) and duration (how long) of your physical therapy
+Step 4: Your physical therapist will establish your plan of care and goals based on the initial examinations, your physician’s order, and your preference.
+Plan of care include types of treatments, frequency (how often), and duration (how long) of your physical therapy service.

 Step 5: Your initial evaluation will be often followed by treatment including therapeutic modality, patient education, and other physical interventions to facilitate your recovery from your current condition.

 What kind of physical therapy treatment will I receive?